diakurnia/diakurnia/README.md

 ### Hi there I'm diah👋
-- 🔭 I’m currently working as backend engineer in telco company
 - 📫 I'm mathematics graduate
 - 🌱 I’m interesting with Data Science and currently learning in Hacktiv8 with full-scholarship